AbhayMahendera/DBS-311/README.md

 # Database Project with SQL, PL/SQL, and C++ Integration

 ## Overview
-Welcome to the Database Project repository, a comprehensive solution developed for Assignment 2.
+Welcome to the Database Project repository, a comprehensive solution developed for management of a Mall.
 This project focuses on expanding an existing database design to better support a business application, integrating SQL, PL/SQL, and C++ technologies.
 The result is a robust system that seamlessly combines the power of a relational database with the versatility of a C++ interface.

 ## Repository Structure
 - **/src**: Source code files reside here.